 - You moved residence or the location of your business.

 - Did you provide the wrong address for your home or business to the Tax Office?

 - Did you move home or change the location of your business and forget to tell the Tax Office?

-The maximum penalty for this offence is a fine of 500 penalty units in the case of a body corporate, or a fine of 100 penalty units in any other case.
+The maximum penalty for Falsifying or Concealing Identity (s60 of the Taxation Administration Act 1997) is a fine of 500 penalty units in the case of a body corporate, or a fine of 100 penalty units in any other case.

 Falsifying or concealing identity is the sort of charge regularly heard in the Magistrates’ Court.

 What is the legal definition of Falsifying or Concealing Identity?Falsifying or Concealing Identity is when a taxpayer who by any act or omission, falsified or concealed, their residential address or business address, or the residential or business address of another person.

 “Did you give the wrong address to the Tax Office?”